The index of leafwise G-transversally elliptic operators on foliations: The index morphism

 For any irreducible unitary representation of $G$, we now proceed to define a class in $\k_i (C^{*}(M,\mathcal{F})) $ playing the role of its multiplicity in the index class $\ind(P)$, and which coincides with the usual multiplicity as defined by Atiyah in \cite{atiyah1974elliptic} in the case of a single operator, corresponding for us to the maximal foliation with a single leaf.

 So let $\rho: G\to U(X)$ be an (irreductible) unitary representation of $G$ in the finite dimensional space $X$.
 For simplicity, we shall refer to such representation by $X$ when no confusion can occur.
 Recall that the space of isomorphism classes of irreducible unitary representations of $G$ is the discrete dual $\widehat{G}$ of $G$, hence we have fixed $X\in \widehat{G}$.

-The space $X\otimes \maE$ is endowed with the obvious structure of a Hilbert module over $C^*(M, \maF)$ given by
+{ Recall that the representation $X$ corresponds to a projection which represents a $\k$-theory class in $K_0(C^*G)$ (see \cite{julg1981produit:croise}), equivalently $X$ corresponds to a class $[X]\in \k\k(\mathbb{C}, C^*G)$ given by $[(X, 0)]$.
+More precisely, denote as usual by $C_{v, w}$ the coefficient of the representation $X$ corresponding to the vectors $v, w\in X$, i.e. the map $g\mapsto <v, \rho (g) w>$.
+Then the Schur Lemma gives the relations